 Can you think of other metaphors that you’ve used for your own experience with pushing it rather than trusting and allowing?

-Yet, wow, with the practice, I notice a huge shift and release of all the tension and other ‘psychic muck’ that goes along with resisting what is and/or ‘living in the head’ (and leaving the rest of the body just about abandoned through lack of presence).
+Yet, wow, with the practice — and it is practice — I notice a huge shift and release of all the tension and other ‘psychic muck’ that goes along with resisting what is and/or ‘living in the head’ (and leaving the rest of the body just about abandoned through lack of presence).

 How about you … what have you noticed from your practices in these wild, wise disciplines?